smy329/melody-makers-client-react/task_description.md

 4. Make the home page responsive.
 If possible, Make your entire website responsive\.
 (It is ok if the table is not responsive\.)

-5. Create a 404 page\.
-Add any interesting image/ animation & a back-to-home button on the 404 page\. **Do not add header & footer in this page**\.

 ## :writing_hand: **Optional Task:**

 1. (Highly Recommended) Add extra features you have learned so far, or you can explore new things.
 This will help you in the future to differentiate your project from others.